forgi86/sysid-neural-structures-fitting/README.md

 # Efficient Calibration of Embedded MPC

-This repository contains the Python code to reproduce the results of the paper "Efficient Calibration of Embedded MPC" by Marco Forgione and Dario Piga
+This repository contains the Python code to reproduce the results of the paper "System identification with neural networks: custom model structures and fitting criteria" by Marco Forgione and Dario Piga.

-The following fitting methods for State-Space (SS) and Input-Output (IO) neural dynamical models are developed based on
+The following fitting methods for State-Space (SS) and Input-Output (IO) neural dynamical models are implemented

  * One-step prediction error minimization
  * Open-loop simulation error minimization